alaa-noureldin/01-Manual-Testing-Portfolio/Banking/README.md

 # Banking / FinTech – Generalized Test Suite

 **No real bank, accounts, transactions or internal processes** are used here.
-This is a fictional core banking application inspired by common banking patterns.
+This is a fictional core banking application inspired by real banking applications.

 **Main tested areas**
 - Assets: Loans, Overdraft, Limit & Collateral.
 [Retail, Corporate & Syndicate]